On the automorphisms group of the asymptotic pants complex of an infinite surface of genus zero: The complex of decompositions of

 \begin{proposition} Let $F_1,F_2,F_3$ be three vertices of $\C$ such that for all $i \in {1,2}$, $F_i$ and $F_{i+1}$ are joined by an edge in $\C$.
 Then there exists a unique 2-cell in $\C$ containing $F_1,F_2,F_3$ as vertices. \end{proposition}

 \begin{proof} There are three possible cases : \begin{itemize} \item If $d(F_1,F_3)=1$, then $F_1,F_2,F_3$ are vertices of a triangular 2-cell; \item If $d(F_1,F_3)=2$, there are two possible cases.
-We denote by $m_c$ and $m_{c'}$ the elementary moves along the curves $c$ and $c'$ respectively represented by the edges $(F_1,F_2)$ and $(F_2,F_3)$; \begin{itemize} \item If $c$ and $c'$ are not adjacent in the decomposition $F_2$, the associated elementary moves have disjoint supports and they commute.
+Let $m$ and $m'$ be the elementary moves along the curves $c$ and $c'$, which are represented by the edges $(F_1,F_2)$ and $(F_2,F_3)$, respectively; \begin{itemize} \item If $c$ and $c'$ are not adjacent in the decomposition $F_2$, the associated elementary moves have disjoint supports and they commute.
 Hence, $F_1,F_2,F_3$ belong to a unique squared 2-cell; \item If $c$ and $c'$ are adjacent, the associated elementary moves do not commute.
-Let $F_0$ be the decomposition obtained from $F_1$ by applying the elementary move $m_{c'}$ and $F_4$ the decomposition obtained from $F_3$ by applying $m_c$.
+Let $F_0$ be the decomposition obtained from $F_1$ by applying the elementary move $m'$ and $F_4$ the decomposition obtained from $F_3$ by applying $m$.
 Then $d(F_0,F_4)=1$. \end{itemize}

 \end{itemize}

 \end{proof}